tzubeli/developer-portal/appToken.md

 ### Step 3: Generate the Session

-We'll use the `appToken.startSession` action with the unprivileged KS, the hashToken, and the token `ID`.
-Note that you don't need to include a User ID or session privileges, as we've already associated those with the appToken, which will override anything added in this step.
+We'll use the [`appToken.startSession`](https://developer.kaltura.com/console/service/appToken/action/startSession) action with the unprivileged KS, the hashToken, and the token `ID`.
+If you created an appToken with a user, it will override a user added here:

 ```
 id = "<token ID>"
 tokenHash = "<token hash>"
-userId = ""
+userId = "enduser"
-type = KalturaSessionType.USER
+type = KalturaSessionType.ADMIN
 expiry = 3600
 sessionPrivileges = ""